 The council will acknowledge all nominations, and must decide whether the nominated land or property should be included on its list of assets of community value within 8 weeks of receiving the nomination.

 Nominations which meet the statutory criteria for land of community value will be added to the list of assets of community value.

 Owner's right of review and appeal

 The owner can request an oral hearing.
 Otherwise the review will be made based on the submitted documents alone.
 The nominator has no right to take part in the review unless the owner agrees.
-We will ask the owner if the nominator can take part and notify the nominator of the owner agrees.The full procedure is set out in Schedule 2 of the Assets of Community Value Regulations 2012.
+We'll ask the owner if the nominator can take part and notify the nominator if the owner agrees.The full procedure is set out in Schedule 2 of the Assets of Community Value Regulations 2012.

-If the review decision is that the land/property remains on the list of assets of community value the owner then has a right of appeal.
-Find out more about how to appeal against a listing decision on the GOV.UK website.
+If the review decision is that the land or property remains on the list of assets of community value, the owner then has a right of appeal.
+Find out more about how to appeal against a listing decision on GOV.UK.